Print this role profile

 This information is used by other business and ICT professionals such as business manager, business architects and business analysts to assist in their understanding of the business for effective business process improvement, business change management and business requirements management.

-A business process modeller exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A business process modeller exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Leadership competencies for Queensland Framework

 Within the SFIA profile, the business process modeller has level 4 and 5 capabilities, i.e. enables, ensures and advises on the skills outlined below.